 |Seed saving with a Sempervivum bloom|

 In addition to unpredictable outcomes, growing succulents from seed takes a long time.
 Some succulents, like Sempervivum, can take years to bloom and produce seeds.
-Even after the seeds are collected and sown, it can take different varieties anywhere from three weeks to a year to germinate, let alone grow into a full-sized succulent.
-Succulents are well-adapted to grow in harsh environments, but this also means that their seeds can stay dormant for long periods until conditions are favorable for new growth.
+Even after the seeds are collected and sown, they can take anywhere from three weeks to a year to germinate, let alone grow into full-sized succulents.

 |Young Sempervivum chicks|